 For additional information about school choice in North Dakota, visit these resources:

-North Dakota celebrated National School Choice Week 2020 with a record-breaking 68 events and activities across the state.
+North Dakota celebrated National School Choice Week 2021 with 42 virtual events and activities across the state.
 Click the button below to learn more about school choice in North Dakota.